clap-rs/clap-book/src/ch00-02-about.md

 ### Part II - Command Line Interface Design and UX

-In the second section we talk specifically about designing a command line interface and the various considerings for a good user experience (UX).
+In the second section we talk specifically about designing a command line interface and the various considering for a good user experience (UX).
 As it turns out, small and subtle design choices can actually have a great impact on a users impression of your application or utility.

 This section uses a multitude of examples and builds upon the example project from the first